 "Another combination of freshness and depth from Toro.
-Nose of blackberries, graphite, ashtray, sandalwood, cocoa powder and black olives.
+Nose of blackberries, graphite, ashtray, sandalwood, cocoa powder, and black olives.
 Fresh, chalky tannins grip the palate, with a nervous backbone.
-The tannins extend to a long finish.
+The tannins extend into a long finish.
 Ripe but fresh.
 Drink from 2026.
-(James Suckling 2024) - Wooden case delivery possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+(James Suckling 2024) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your Vega Sicilia wines at the best private sale price!
+Buy your Vega Sicilia wines at the best price in our private sale!

 Eye